Ledan-bot/Hangry/README.md

 ## Running Tests

-To run the GOLANG tests, run the following command
+To run the GO tests, run the following command

 ```bash
   go test